-Important Notice: High Volume Period in November and December
+Important Notice: High Volume of Orders in November and December

-Dear Valued Customer, as we approach the busy holiday season, we’d like to inform you that November and December are high-volume months.
-During this time, order processing and delivery may take longer than usual.
+Dear Valued Customer, as we approach the busy sale period, we’d like to inform you that November and December are high-volume months.
+During this time, order processing and delivery will take longer than usual.

 Our team is working hard to fulfill each order as quickly as possible.
 We appreciate your understanding and patience during this period.